 Management needs to ensure that implementation moves out of the boardroom and permeates every inch of the organisation.

-How long is your companies Long Term?
+How long is your company’s long term?

-Long Term Planning.
-Every company implements a new Five year Plan – Every two years.
+Long-term planning – Every company implements a new five-year plan – every two years.
 One of the problems is that solutions accrue incremental benefits that compound over time.
 Today’s companies want to see an almost instant ROI.
-When talking about long term strategy, companies need to define timelines clearly and set realistic goals.
+When talking about long-term strategy, companies need to define timelines clearly and set realistic goals.
 But most importantly, they need to make minor changes all the time, instead of abandoning programs and implementing new ones every two years.

-Continuous improvement versus Bursts of Improvement followed by long Declines
+Continuous improvement versus bursts of improvement followed by long declines

 Continuous improvements mean 365 small steps every year.
 It does not mean one large step every month that moves too far too quick for employees to catch up.
 If you are not getting better every day, then you are not simply “staying the same”, but you are deteriorating relative to your competition.
 In the long term, this decline will swallow your entire enterprise.

-Management Mobility as a cover-up for short term damage
+Management mobility as a cover up for short-term damage

-The mobility of the management class has released managers from accountability and also incentivises short term gain over long term improvement.
+The mobility of the management class has released managers from accountability and also incentivises short-term gain over long-term improvement.
 Most managers arrive at a new job and immediately start implementing changes to raise sales or cut costs.

 Employee buy-in also remains low, because they know that before the year is out, all these changes they are required to make, will be replaced by an entirely new set of changes.

-Maintenance and Implementation must be part of the Culture
+Maintenance and implementation must be part of the culture

 Unless your organisation implements technological solutions throughout the organisation, your efforts are doomed to underperform.
 It must “soak” into every individual who makes up your company.
-As long as it remains something they do intermittently and halfheartedly, benefits will remain below expectation.
+As long as it remains something they do intermittently and half heartedly, benefits will remain below expectation.

-But when you implement solutions so that it becomes part of your culture, success is sure to follow.
+However, when you implement solutions so that it becomes part of your culture, success is sure to follow.